 Housing in Logroño

 In Logroño, most students live in shared apartments with Spanish or international students.
 Apartments typically range from a 15-20 minute walk from campus.
+The Universidad de La Rioja publishes a list of available apartments called the bolsa de pisos which connects students with local landlords.

 Homestay placements are arranged through Fundación Universidad de La Rioja.
 Students interested in this option must commit to a minimum of one month.
 Each student has a room and prices are typically 650 euros for three daily meals.

-Past students have stayed at the Residencia Universitaria La Ribera.
+Additionally, past students have stayed at the Residencia Universitaria La Ribera.
 It’s a 5-minute walk from campus and offers internet, individual rooms, a shared kitchen, and an optional cleaning service.